fporciel2/my_printf/README.md

-# ft_printf
+# my_printf
-Implementation of C ft_printf function for 42School Cursus.
+Experimental implementation of printf.
+Do not use for 42School Cursus.